Tilt Shit

 Failing Better with Marianne Vlaschits

-posted in: Editorial, News, Portrait | 1
+posted in: Editorial, Photography, Portrait | 1

 Last year in March I shot a portrait of Marianne Vlaschits for »Project 12 pt.
 II«, so we thought we’d do another one for the first anniversary.
 My original plan was to recreate her neon-pictures from the Blue Crystal Fire-series (see here), but what can I say?
 I completely and utterly failed.
 From white cardboard and stuff lying around on location I built what I deemed to be perfect neon light replacements, yet the effect was completely different at best and not at all visible most of the time.